Fiat again halts Atessa, its only functioning assembly site in Europe

-MILAN (Reuters) - Fiat Chrysler (FCHA.MI) has again halted its Atessa plant in Italy due to disruptions in parts supply linked to the coronavirus outbreak, after it was reopened on Tuesday, a union representative said on Wednesday.
+MILAN, March 18 (Reuters) - Fiat Chrysler has again halted its Atessa plant in Italy due to disruptions in parts supply linked to the coronavirus outbreak, after it was reopened on Tuesday, a union representative said on Wednesday.

-Located in Abruzzo in central Italy, Atessa was the automaker’s only functioning assembly plant in Europe after the group said on Monday it would halt production for two weeks at most of its European facilities to help to protect staff and adjust to a slump in demand..
+Located in Abruzzo in central Italy, Atessa was the automaker’s only functioning assembly plant in Europe after the group decided this week to halt production for two weeks at most of its European facilities to help to protect staff and adjust to a slump in demand. .

 Gianluca Ficco, of UILM metal mechanic union, said the company had informed workers’ representative of its decision to close the plant.